vrongmeal/leaf/README.md

   -f '+ go.*' -f '+ *.go' -f '+ cmd/'
 ```

-## Custom hot reloader
+## Custom reloader

 The package [github.com/vrongmeal/leaf](https://pkg.go.dev/github.com/vrongmeal/leaf)
-comes with utilities that can aid in creating a hot-reloader
+comes with utilities that can aid in creating a reloader
 with a simple go program.

 Let's look at an example where the watcher watches the `src/`